adanlbenito/flexfx_kit/README.md

 1) Download and install the free XMOS development tools from www.xmos.com
 2) Obtain the FlexFX&trade; dev-kit for building your own apps from https://github.com/markseel/flexfx_kit
 3) Set an environment path to point to XMOS command-line build tools.
-4) Add your own source code to a new 'C' file (e.g. ('myapp.c')
+4) Add your own source code to a new 'C' file (e.g. ('your_application.c')
-5) Build the application (the build script uses the XMOS command line compiler/linker).
+5) Build the application using the build script / batch file (uses the XMOS command line compiler/linker).
-6) Load the application into RAM and run it using the XMOS JTAG board.
-7) Burn firmware application to FLASH using the XMOS JTAG board.
-8) Convert the firmware application to a binary image for burning FLASH via USB.
-9) Burn the firmware binary via USB using the 'flexfx.py' Python script.
+6) Burn the firmware binary via USB using the 'flexfx.py' Python script.

 ```
-Get the kit ............ git clone https://github.com/markseel/flexfx_kit.git
+Get the kit ............... git clone https://github.com/markseel/flexfx_kit.git
-Set environment vars
+Set XMOS build tools environment variables
-  on Windows ........... c:\Program Files (x86)\XMOS\xTIMEcomposer\Community_14.2.0\SetEnv.bat
+  on Windows .............. c:\Program Files (x86)\XMOS\xTIMEcomposer\Community_14.2.0\SetEnv.bat
-  on OS X / Linux ...... /Applications/XMOS_xTIMEcomposer_Community_14.1.1/SetEnv.command
+  on OS X / Linux ......... /Applications/XMOS_xTIMEcomposer_Community_14.1.1/SetEnv.command
-Build your app ......... build.bat myapp
-Run the application .... xrun --xscope example.xe
-Burn to FLASH (XTAG) ... xflash example.xe
-Convert to binary ...... xflash --noinq --boot-partition-size 524288 example.xe -o example.bin
+Build your custom application (be sure to exclude the .c file extension)
+  on Windows .............. build.bat your_application
+  on OS X / Linux ......... ./build.sh your_application
-Burn to FLASH (USB) .... flexfx.py 0 example.bin
+Burn to FLASH via USB ..... flexfx.py 0 your_application.bin
 ```

 Run-time Control